Walter Cawthorn: Military career

-Australian Army
+Australian Imperial Force (1915—1918) and World War I Service

-Walter enlisted in the First Australian Imperial Force (AIF) on 3 February 1915, joining B Company of the 22nd Battalion as a Sergeant.
+Cawthorn enlisted in the Australian Imperial Force (AIF) on 3 February 1915, joining B Company of the 22nd Battalion as a sergeant.
 His unit departed Melbourne aboard HMAT A38 Ulysses on 10 May 1915.

 After arriving at Gallipoli in September, he was promoted to regimental sergeant major.
 He was commissioned into the army as a second lieutenant on 9 November.
 During his time on the peninsula, he kept a diary documenting his experiences.

-World War I

-In January 1916, the battalion moved to Egypt and then to France in March, where he was promoted to Second Lieutenant.
+In January 1916, the battalion moved to Egypt and then to France in March, where he was promoted to second lieutenant.

 Cawthorn sustained a severe shrapnel wound to the abdomen on 27 June near Armentières, and was evacuated to England.
-He was promoted to Lieutenant on 15 July 1916 and returned to the Western Front in November.
+He was promoted to lieutenant on 15 July 1916 and returned to the Western Front in November.

 He was sent to England for training duties in April 1917 and promoted to captain in May.
 After rejoining his unit in August, he was sent back to England, where his AIF service ended on 12 February 1918.

-British Indian Army
+British Indian Army (1918—1947; 1952)

 Clyde Dunn (State Department), Captain T. E. Brownsdon (Secretary), Major General Cawthorn (Military Adviser), and K. P. S. Menon (Principal Adviser) at the San Francisco Conference, 1945.

 Lieutenant Cawthorn was commissioned into the British Indian Army on 25 March 1918.
 He served with the 46th Punjabis in Palestine from September to October 1918 and was Mentioned in Despatches in the London Gazette 12 January 1920.

 He remained with them when, in 1922, the regiment became the 10th (Training battalion) Battalion, 16th Punjab Regiment.

 He transferred to the 4th Battalion of the 16th Punjab Regiment in India on 25 September 1925.
 Shortly after, it was announced on 7 October that Captain H.W.D.
-Palmer had assumed the role of Adjutant in the 10th Battalion of the 16th Punjab Regiment, replacing Cawthorn as the outgoing Adjutant.
+Palmer had assumed the role of adjutant in the 10th Battalion of the 16th Punjab Regiment, replacing Cawthorn as the outgoing adjutant.

 Captain Cawthorn arrived in Bombay aboard the SS Razmak on 15 April 1927.
 From 1929 to 1930, Cawthorn attended the Staff College, Camberley, after which, on 1 May 1930, he became a company commander in the 4th Battalion, 16th Punjab Regiment, serving on the North-West Frontier.

 From 15 December 1930 to 29 February 1932, he served as General Staff Officer Grade 3 in Baluchistan.
 From 1 March 1932 to 20 January 1935, he was Deputy Assistant Quartermaster General (Western Command) in Quetta.
 Subsequently, he was stationed on the North-West Frontier, where he participated in the Mohmand campaign of 1935.

 In January 1937, Cawthorn was posted as General Staff Officer Grade 2 at the War Office in London, where he noted the united Arab opposition to the partition of Palestine, which he regarded as 'the first real example, since the Islamic Golden Age, of a movement that had stirred the entire Arab world at once.'